lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     Note that :math:`1\,\text{kcal/mol/Å}` corresponds
     to :math:`67.2\,\text{pN}`.
-    Then, copy the same lines as previouly,:
+    Then, copy the same lines as previously:

 ..  code-block:: lammps